-This reflects the forecast notional retained profits which will differ from the forecast actual.
+This reflects the forecast notional retained profits which will differ from the forecast actual as a result of the differences noted in the commentary to App11a.

 APP13 - TRADE RECEIVABLES

 Lines 1 to 4: Trade receivables net

 The trade receivables balances are derived from our Treasury cash flow model after applying the debtor days in section D. The reduction in debtor days reflects the forecast improvement in the recovery of customer debt.